davidbrianporter/jsweird/README.md

-# jsweird
-JavaScript the Weird Parts
+# JavaScript the Weird Parts
+This is my notes page for the course

+Lecture 36, passing by REFERENCE and VALUE, the concept is easy and familiar
+* I would like to go back and memorize the code examples
+* Also take a closer look at by value as a parameter

+Lecture 37,

 # Syntax Parsars
 A program that reads my code and determines what it does and if my written syntax is valid